 12. Don’t assume you cannot carry to term because you’ve miscarried previously.

-Ten percent to 15 percent of pregnancies miscarry.
+10% to 15% of pregnancies miscarry.
 “After three miscarriages, we worry there may be a physical anomaly or genetic syndrome causing them,” Dr. Bradke says.
 “But just because you’ve had a miscarriage doesn’t mean you’ll have another.”

 Seeking early care from your OB/GYN provides your best chance for a healthy pregnancy, while building a close bond with your doctor, another partner in parenthood.